d0rich/th2-docs/content/readmes/th2-infra.md

 ```
 $ kubectl config set-context --current --namespace=monitoring
 ```
-* Define Grafana and Dashboard host names (the name must be resolved from QA boxes):
+* Define Grafana and Dashboard hostnames (the name must be resolved from QA boxes):
   * in the [dashboard.values.yaml](./example-values/dashboard.values.yaml) file
     ```
     ingress: